 Looking for a Special Travel Agent

-To help you find a travel agency that will work for you, our Ratings Tables report how area companies were rated in our surveys of local consumers (Checkbook and Consumer Reports subscribers, plus other randomly selected individuals).
+To help you find a travel agency that will work for you, our Ratings Tables report how area companies were rated in our surveys of consumers in seven metro areas (we survey Checkbook and Consumer Reports subscribers, plus other randomly selected individuals).
 For agencies that received 10 or more ratings, our Ratings Tables show the percent of surveyed customers who rated each agency “superior” (as opposed to “inferior” or “adequate”) on several questions: “advice on options and costs,” “doing service properly,” “pleasantness,” “letting you know cost early,” “completing service promptly,” and “overall quality.”
-Click here for further discussion of our customer survey and other research methods.

 Several agencies received very high ratings.
 But the ratings for some businesses indicate they may be more trouble and cost more than they’re worth.